Mexarm/pdfresearch/README.md

 $python pdfresearch.py --generate_usrmodule mysearch.py
 ```

-and can extract some text from the pdf with:
+and extract some text from the pdf with:

 ```
 $python pdfresearch.py <your pdf file>.pdf --text_output --maxpages 4
 ```

-now edit mysearch.py, adecuate it to your needs:
+now edit mysearch.py, adecuate it to your needs (use the text extracted in the previous step to create the regex):
+you can test your regular expresions using this [online tool](http://pythex.org)

 ```
 # search is a list of Search objects